The Most Educated Immigrant Group In the United States: But The Questions On Thier President's Education

-After the the election that was held in Nigeria last year, and all that came with it, I think that it will be easy to conclude that no matter how much anyone wants to argue, all elections will leave a bad taste in someone's mouth.
-There will be those that will be happy about the results, and there will be those that will be livid and bitter until the next election cycle comes around.
-Having moved to America in the time of Trump, and taking a front row seat to palpable anger and the division that came with Trump's regime, I relapsed that there never will come a time when the outcome of any election will keep everybody satisfied.
+After the election in Nigeria last year and all that came with it, I think it will be easy to conclude that no matter how much anyone wants to argue, all elections will leave a bad taste in someone's mouth.
+There will be those who will be happy about the results, and there will be those who will be livid and bitter until the next election cycle comes around.
+Having moved to America in the time of Trump and taking a front row seat to palpable anger and the division that came with Trump's regime, I realized that there never will come a time when the outcome of any election will keep everybody satisfied.
 There will always be winners and losers, new friendships will be made and existing friendships will be broken.

 Living in America, it takes a while to realize that you represent the country that you come from.
 If you speak, and your voice does not have the traditional sounding American voice (if that is a thing) then the chances are high that someone will ask you where you are from, and as for me, most people in my social circle know that I am Nigerian; so when the Nigerian election ended the way that it did, social contacts who read global news would ask me what happened.
 It is no news that the discrepancies of the last election raised a lot of questions as to the authenticity of the process, which in turn made the outcome of the election questionable.